 Have you looked at your flights and discovered you’ve got 2 to 3 (or even more) hours to kill at OR Tambo International Airport in Johannesburg?
 All of us here at African Portfolio would be thrilled with such a long layover!
 In fact, we count on those airport hours to avoid having to carry around any gifts and curios on our travels.
 It’s an attractive and inviting facility, a great place to shop, and the cappuccinos are not bad at all.
-Immigration procedures are quick and efficient.
 If you remain in transit (when connecting from Victoria Falls or Maun, for instance), you can get your boarding pass at the transit desk (although in many cases these can be issued at your point of origin), put your hand luggage through a security scan, and zoom right through to the retail area.

 Retail Therapy Anyone?